Jon Lee (drummer)

-Jonathan Henry "Jon" Lee (28 March 1968 – 7 January 2002) was a Welsh drummer.
+Jonathan Henry Lee (28 March 1968 – 7 January 2002) was a Welsh drummer.
 He was the original drummer of the British rock band Feeder.

 Feeder and early career

 Feeder were formed whilst Grant Nicholas was a producer, before moving to London to gain more experience.
 He had already met Lee in Newport who moved to London afterwards.
 They formed a band named Raindancer, who despite winning a TV slot on ITV Central never gained a record deal.
 Shortly before this, Lee was a member of Newport band The Darling Buds, although only appearing on a couple of b-sides of the "Sure Thing" single.
 Raindancer's split saw bassist John Canham part ways with the band, before Simon Blight followed soon after when they reformed as Hum, which was changed to Reel, before then changing their name once again to Real when Taka Hirose took over bass duties in 1995.
 The band signed to The Echo Label in November 1994 before changing their name to Feeder, with their debut single proper "Stereoworld" reaching number 128 in the UK charts in October 1996, while the second single "Tangerine" reached number 60.
 The first full-length album, Polythene, was released in May 1997.
 Produced by Chris Sheldon, it charted at number 65 in the UK and was certified Silver for sales over 60,000 copies in 2003 when the band had already broken through.
 Metal Hammer magazine included it in its Top 20 Albums of 1997 list at number 1.
 It would later in mid 2017, upgrade to Gold status for 100,000 units.